Apalachicola Arsenal - Chattahoochee, Florida

 When Florida became a U.S. territory in 1821,

-consideration for the federal government.
-A
+for the federal government.
+Forts were built

-near the confluence of the Chattahoochee
+hills overlooking the confluence of the Flint

-and Flint Rivers was selected for the building
+and Chattahoochee Rivers was selected for

-of a permanent arsenal.
+the building of a permanent arsenal.
+The two

 Construction of the arsenal began in the